Yaya-Cout/Nwagyu/src/reference/tutorial/1-create.md

 ## Publishing to a git repository (optional)

-Most people (including me) prefer tracking their work in a git repository to share it to others people and keep an history of work done on a project.
+Most people (including me) prefer tracking their work in a git repository to share it to others people and keep a history of work done on a project.

-I use [Codeberg](https://codeberg.org/) to host my git repo because I agree with their political views, but you can use others git providers like Gitlab, GitHub or Sourcehut if you prefer.
+I use [Codeberg](https://codeberg.org/) to host my git repo because I agree with their political views, but you can use others git providers like GitLab, GitHub or Sourcehut if you prefer.

 The first step to publish your app is to actually create a git repository on a server.
 It is usually quite intuitive.
-For exemple, on Coderberg you can follow this [tutorial](https://docs.codeberg.org/getting-started/first-repository/).
+For example, on Coderberg you can follow this [tutorial](https://docs.codeberg.org/getting-started/first-repository/).

 At this point, your local git repo is still configured to use NumWorks'